techGIAN/Wave-Energy-Farm-Database-Analysis/README.md

 ```

 ## Queries
+Here are the queries we run to perform our analyses.
+I also display the first 10 rows of the result.

 1. Perform a statistical analysis on ```qW```.
 Query the following statstics for the variable as follows:
 ```
 +-----------+-------+